Inter Miami CF: Lionel Messi era (2023–present)

+On November 10, 2024, Inter Miami was eliminated in the first round of the MLS playoffs, losing 3–2 to Atlanta United in one of the biggest upsets in MLS history.
+Messi's compatriot and former Barcelona teammate, Javier Mascherano, was hired as the new head coach.
+Inter Miami then hosted the opening of the 2025 FIFA Club World Cup against the record African champions Al Ahly, which resulted in a goalless draw.
+The club achieved a historic 2–1 win against European club Porto in the group stage, and became the first CONCACAF club to defeat a European club in official competition.
+The victory also marked the first win for an MLS club in the history of the FIFA Club World Cup.
+Miami would ultimately be eliminated from the competition in the round of 16, suffering a 4–0 defeat to UEFA Champions League winners Paris Saint-Germain.

+In the 2025 Leagues Cup semifinals, Miami defeated rivals Orlando City SC 3–1, with Messi scoring a decisive second-half brace.
+Miami would lose the final 3–0 to Seattle Sounders FC away at Lumen Field.
+Following the final whistle, a fight broke out between players and staff from both teams, with Suárez spitting on a Seattle staff member.
+As a result of the incident, Suárez, Busquets, and Tomás Avilés were fined and received suspensions from the competition; Suárez was handed an additional three match suspension from MLS.

 Colors and badge

 The Miami Beckham United group unveiled the team's name and colors on September 5, 2018.
 The name was announced as Club Internacional de Fútbol Miami (Inter Miami CF).
 The crest, designed in style and colors that recall the city's Art Deco architectural tradition, displays two great white herons with interlocking legs forming a letter M. Between the herons is an eclipse, the sun bearing seven rays in an homage to the number Beckham often wore as a player.
-The team colors are pink, black and white and it is the only major professional sports team in North America that has pink as a team color.
 The full achievement displays the team name encircling all with the Roman numerals MMXX representing the year 2020, the inaugural season of play.
+The three pointed shield represents the three main communities of South Florida: Miami, Fort Lauderdale, and West Palm Beach.
+The club's colors are pink, white, black, and a bit of blue such as the "La Palma" jersey.
+Inter Miami's current sponsorship is with the Royal Caribbean Group.

 The species of the birds in the crest was the subject of debate after its announcement and unveiling, with some speculating them to be flamingos and egrets.
 The team later announced that the birds are white herons.